 It's worth noting that Rooney would probably hate to hear her books classified as a symbol of an "Instagram cool girl," because it's antithetical to the ethos her books preach.

 "I don’t know if I should say this, but I didn’t actually take any interest in how much the book sold," she admitted to Gulf News last September, later adding, "Because, the thing about books is that anyone can read them.
-There are a lot of people who probably enjoyed Conversations with Friends who are part of the system that is actively exploiting other people’s labor.
+There are a lot of people who probably enjoyed Conversations with Friends who are part of the system that is actively exploiting other people’s labour.
 I am sure there are landlords who read it and thought it was a great read.
 Am I happy that I have given those people 10 hours of distraction?
 Not really!"

 But that's the magic of Sally Rooney novels — how they can trojan horse hard politics and leftist theory into an unsuspecting demographic, while at the same time representing a demographic that rarely makes it to the bestseller list.
 Is it ironic that part of that is through Instagram, a company owned by Facebook, which has recently taken responsibility for both its role in spreading misinformation in the 2016 election and its misuse of user data?
 That's a subject for a dinner party in the next Sally Rooney book.